Amy Winehouse London home put up for sale

 Winehouse was 27 years old when her body was discovered at the house after a long battle with drink and drugs.

-Newspaper reports said the three-bedroomed property had gone on the market for 2.7 million pounds ($4.2 million).
+Newspaper reports said the three-bedroomed property had gone on the market for 2.7 million pounds.

 (Reporting by Paul Casciato; Editing by Steve Addison)